Email Personalization: A Guide to Higher Opens & Engagement

 The Role of AI in Email Personalization

 As we stated before, having access to all your commerce data is the first step in creating personalized emails.
-But putting all that data into practice requires a massive amount of time and attention from your marketing team — or the right technology that helps you process it all.
+But putting all that data into practice requires a massive amount of time and attention from your marketing team, or the right technology to help you process it all.

 But this requires an email marketing platform that can harness these AI-powered capabilities.
-Without an AI-powered solution like Bloomreach Engagement, you’ll be stuck guessing about your customers or overwhelmed by the time it takes to manually process all your commerce data.
+Without an AI-powered solution, you’ll be stuck guessing about your customers or overwhelmed by the time it takes to manually process all your commerce data.
 And getting rid of that guesswork is crucial for crafting email campaigns that are as personalized and optimized as they can (and should) be.

 Read Next: 4 Ways to Introduce Artificial Intelligence to Ecommerce